 Remember the grated top you removed?
 If the inside of your drain is filled with filth, that top will be too.
 So, remember to wash it before you fix it back on.

-You could wash it with regular dishwashing soap and then rinse it in some water with a little bit of vinegar.
+You could wash it with regular dish soap and then rinse it in some water with a little bit of vinegar.
 Remember to screw it back in if it has screws.

 What Could Happen If A Basement Floor Drain Is Not Regularly Cleaned?

-One very common thing that will happen is that the drain will become clogged which will make it difficult for water to pass through.
+One very common thing that could happen is that the drain could become clogged which will make it difficult for water to pass through.

 And then, sooner rather than later, water won’t even be able to pass through anymore, resulting in a pool of water in your basement that will only get bigger.